Tom Wyatt

+Thomas Allen Wyatt (1946 – 1 January 2025) was an Australian horticulturalist.

-Thomas Alan Wyatt (born 1946) is an Australian horticulturalist best known for his 40-year association with the Australian Broadcasting Corporation in Queensland for which he hosted a weekly program called Gardening Talkback on the ABC Local Radio network.
+Wyatt was perhaps best known for his 40-year association with the Australian Broadcasting Corporation in Queensland for which he hosted a weekly program called Gardening Talkback on the ABC Local Radio network.

 He is also notable for serving as the sixth curator of the Rockhampton Botanic Gardens and for designing Kershaw Gardens.

 Rockhampton City Council

 Rockhampton Botanic Gardens

 Relocating to Rockhampton from Townsville in 1974 and holding a Certificate of Horticulture, Rockhampton City Council appointed Wyatt as the curator of the Rockhampton Botanic Gardens as well as the Director of Parks and Gardens in August 1974.

 In 1976, Wyatt obtained additional palm species for the Botanic Gardens which were renowned for holding the largest collection of such species in the southern hemisphere.
 That same year, Wyatt investigated the possibility of establishing a tropical fruit arboretum to demonstrate the diversity of tropical fruit which could be grown in Central Queensland.
-The arboretum was successfully completed in 1978.
+The arboretum was completed in 1978.

 A major project undertaken during his curatorship at the Botanic Gardens was the construction of a Kenzo Ogata-designed Japanese Garden which commenced in 1979 following Australia and Japan signing the Basic Treaty of Friendship and Cooperation in 1976.
 Constructed as part of the relationship forged with Rockhampton's Japanese sister city Ibusuki, it was officially opened by the ambassador of Japan to Australia Mizuo Kuroda on 17 June 1982.
 In exchange, Wyatt helped develop and plant an Australian garden in Ibusuki in 1983 which included constructing a slab hut with Australian timber.

-In the early 1990's, Wyatt obtained seed material from Mexico and Zimbabwe which was planted within in the lawn surrounding the Rockhampton War Memorial which is located within the Botanic Gardens.
+In the early 1990s, Wyatt obtained seed material from Mexico and Zimbabwe which was planted in the lawn surrounding the Rockhampton War Memorial which is located within the Botanic Gardens.

 Wyatt served as curator of the Botanic Gardens until 1998 when a restructure at Rockhampton City Council saw his services no longer required.
 However, he was asked to return to the role in 2001.